dafnifacility/cli/docs/dafni_cli.md

 Options:
 - **--creation-date**: Filter to only show the models created since a given date with format DD/MM/YYYY.
 - **--publication-date**:  Filter to only show the models created since a given date with format DD/MM/YYYY.

+**Deployment**
+Run the following command in a venv environment using the requirements.txt file.
+The dafni_cli.py is the file where the code will run from.
+So in this case the command is being run from within the dafni_cli folder.

+`pyinstaller --onefile dafni_cli.py --hiddenimport=python-dateutil`